 Eco-friendly parenting: 5 easy ways to ditch single-use plastic

 From the moment of conception (and probably even before) this parenting lark is an absolute minefield… if we’re not worrying about our little ones getting enough sleep/vitamins/sensory play/quiet time/one-on-one attention, then we’re generally tearing our hair out trying to figure out the latest ‘helpful’ guidelines sent to us by a well-meaning, much more together friend.
 But do you know what we should really be sweating?
-Not whether little Jemima ate too many bananas this week, nor that highly-strung Rex doesn’t want to nap anymore… what we should be worrying about is what kind of world our small humans are going to be growing up in if we don’t stop with the single-use plastics.
-So, let’s stop adding to the ever-mountainous landfills that are choking up the planet on a daily basis by changing our daily habits.
-To get us all kick-started, here are 5 easy ways we can ditch single-use plastic and make those easy changes to become the environmentally conscious parent we all want to be…
+What kind of world our small humans are going to be growing up in if we don’t stop with the single-use plastics.
+So, let’s kickstart 2022 by trying not to add to the ever-mountainous landfills and instead swap to these 5 easy ways we can ditch single-use plastic and become the environmentally conscious parent we all want to be…

 1. But first, coffee (in a reusable cup!)

-What with us bouncing in and out of isolation thanks to the covid-crazy this year, and the need to avoid sharing utensils at the moment, sadly single-use coffee cup usage is through the proverbial not-so-green roof.
+What with us bouncing in and out of isolation thanks to the covid-crazy of the past couple of years, and the need to avoid sharing utensils at the moment, sadly single-use coffee cup usage is through the proverbial not-so-green roof.
 Even before these unprecedented times, the coffee and tea drinkers of the UK were guilty of throwing away a staggering 2.5 billion cups each year: enough to stretch around the world around five and a half times!
 Avoid adding to the landfill by bringing along your own reusable cup – we never leave home without our customised Frank Green cups!

 2. Store your food in beeswax, not single-use plastic